Kathy’s Blog: Are You Controlled By Technology?

 With a Happy Heart,

-Kathy Romero is the Director of Event Planning for Preston Bailey Designs.
+Kathy Romero is the Vice President and The Head of Global Wedding & Event Planning for Preston Bailey Designs.
 She shares her thoughts and advice on Preston’s Blog every Thursday.